Try Transformer for Snowflake

 8. Click the Summary tab to view the input and output row count for the completed job.

 9. To view the results of the pipeline, go to your Snowflake console and navigate to the database, warehouse, and schema that you used for the tutorial.
-Notice that the pipeline created a new TUTORIAL_OUTPUT table.
+Notice that the pipeline created a new table for your tutorial output.

 When you preview the data in the table, it should look like this:

 Notice the table includes a Bin column that only existed in the WAREHOUSE_WEST table.
-And as you saw when previewing the pipeline processing, rows that did not previously have Bin data, now have nulls in that column.
+And as you saw when previewing the pipeline processing, rows that did not have Bin data now have nulls in that column.

 Next Steps

-Now that you are familiar with building Snowflake pipelines and running jobs, you might use the following suggestions to deepen your understanding of Snowflake pipelines and Control Hub.
+Now that you are familiar with building pipelines and running jobs, you might use the following suggestions to deepen your understanding of Transformer for Snowflake pipelines and Control Hub.

-Note: This documentation contains the information that you need to create Snowflake pipelines.
-Information about general Control Hub features is available in the Control Hub documentation.
+Note: This documentation contains the information that you need to create Transformer for Snowflake pipelines.
+For information about general Control Hub features, such as jobs and data preview, see the Control Hub documentation.

 Modify the tutorial pipeline